Our Knowledge Base covers a wide variety of technical topics, from the basic to the complex.

 If your table contains multi-line text fields that are set to append only, consider converting those fields to detail tables.
 The data is still displayed in embedded reports for the master table, but the master table uses less storage space.

-If you are interested in archiving your data, you can:
+If you're interested in archiving your data, you can:

 Move the data to another QuickBase application using the Import into a table from another table option.
-Read more about importing data to another QuickBase application.
+To learn more, please see our Import Data from Other QuickBase Applications help topic.

 Archive data using QuickBase Desktop.